ucsd-cse230/sp20/lectures/08-typeclasses.md

 JObj [("day",JStr "monday"),("loc",JStr "zanzibar")]
 ```

-This gets more hideous when you have richer objects like
+This gets *awful* when you have richer objects like

 ```haskell
 lunches = [ [("day", "monday"),    ("loc", "zanzibar")]